The Music Playground – A Camp Where Music Meets Imagination

 Producer: Pat Putnam

-The Harbor Country Singers will lead a sing-along of music from the movie “The Sound of Music” at Petite Acres.
+The Harbor Country Singers will lead a summer outdoor sing-along of music from the movie “The Sound of Music” at Petite Acres.
 All are welcome to attend this free event.
 Song books with music and lyrics will be provided.
+Chairs will be provided.
+In case of rain or extreme heat, the sing-along will be moved indoors.

 Songs from the movie musical by composers Rodgers and Hammerstein are “The Sound of Music”, "Maria" "I Have Confidence", “Sixteen Going On Seventeen”, “My Favorite Things”, "Do-Re-Mi", "The Lonely Goatherd", “Edelweiss”, "So Long, Farewell", "Climb Ev’ry Mountain", and "Something Good".